lyfar/awa-docs/docs/features/practices-list-v0-2.md

 The list retrieves data from the CMS (practice metadata) and Practices Reactions Base (aggregate reactions).
 Filters let users focus on specific states (“I need Grounding tonight”), durations, or masters.
 Long-pressing a card favourites it, while tapping opens the familiar sheet with descriptions, selectors, and the reaction breakdown.
 Cards animate into view without jarring transitions, ensuring the catalogue remains a calming step before practice.

+Reaction chip labels and filters reuse the naming and colour guidance in the [Reactions Taxonomy](/docs/wiki/reactions/) so catalogue copy aligns with profile and analytics.

 ## Interaction
 1. User opens the list; client requests the latest catalogue plus reaction aggregates.
 2. Cards render in curated order with reaction chips (top three states by percentage) and availability labels (new, limited, archived soon).